-During 2019, the Company was notified that the tenant leasing the Company's previous office space in Colorado, USA, filed for Chapter 7 bankruptcy.
-As a result, the Company derecognized the lease receivable and reported \$4.3 million in other expenses.
-During the second quarter of 2020, the Company entered into an agreement to terminate the lease.
-As a result, a recovery of \$5.8 million was recorded as other income which represents the derecognition of the previously outstanding lease liability, offset by a termination payment.
+In calendar year 2020, the Company entered into an agreement to terminate the lease at its previous US head office in Golden, Colorado.
+As a result, a recovery of \$5.8 million was recorded, comprised of the derecognition of the previous recorded onerous lease liability, offset by a termination payment.